sqlxpert/backup-events-aws/README.md

   `BackupEvents` in ARNs and in the automatic `aws:cloudformation:stack-name` tag.

-- Prevent people from directly invoking the AWS Lambda function and from passing the function role to arbitrary functions.
+- Prevent people from directly invoking the AWS Lambda functions and from passing the function roles to arbitrary functions.

 - Log infrastructure changes using AWS CloudTrail, and set up alerts.